yogithasivakumar/FocusZen/README.md

 # 1. Overview

-This project appears to be a web-based application focused on personal productivity, likely offering tools like a timer, a summarization feature, and possibly tracking user history.
-It includes a user authentication system (`login.html`, POST /login) and a core interface (`index.html`, `script.js`).
-The presence of `gemini.js` suggests integration with Google's Gemini AI, likely for the summarization functionality.
-Frontend components are built using HTML, CSS, and JavaScript, while a simple backend (`index.js`) handles basic server requests and user login.
-The recent commit history indicates a cleanup phase, removing test files.
+This project appears to be a web application offering various tools and information, including user authentication, a timer, and a content summarization feature.
+The presence of `index.html`, `login.html`, `about.html`, `history.html`, `timer.html`, and `summarize.html` indicates a multi-page frontend interface.
+The `index.js` file likely serves as the backend server, handling API requests such as user login and potentially processing data for the summarization feature, suggested by `gemini.js`.
+Frontend logic is handled by `script.js` and styling by `style.css`.
+Recent commits indicate ongoing development and cleanup.

 ---